Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Insurance is required for the William F. “Bill” Dickinson Community Center Banquet Hall and Phichol Williams Community Center Main Hall.
 Also, for small rooms if you are serving alcohol.
 Please see insurance policy information.
 Insurance & Police Form

 Yes, the Trolley Service will continue to operate with its regularly scheduled routes.

 Homestead Parks & Recreation Staff will be on site to enforce social distancing protocols within the park and prevent any unauthorized uses.
-Beginning Monday, May 3, 2021, reservations for community center and pavilion facilities will be accepted.
+Reservations for community center and pavilion facilities will be accepted.

 Yes, Parks & Recreation is currently accepting facility reservations.

 Paying Your Bill Online: To make paying your utility bill as easy as possible, visit us online at www.cityofhomestead.com/billpay.
 We accept debit or credit cards, MasterCard, VISA, American Express and Discover as well as automatic bank draft.
 Alternatively, the City has a drop box located by the parking lot on the west side of the City Hall building.

 If you are unable to pay your bill due to COVID-19, you may be eligible for HELP Assistance.
 To apply, contact Customer Service at 305-224-4800.